muratk5n/thirdwave/en/README.md

 Military is a function of a country's underlying economy, and the economy is a function of its inherent diversity.
 If a country is producing nuts and bolts it can put them together for a weapon during the time of war.
-If another is producing only bolts, they can't build shit..
+If one is producing only bolts, they can't build shit..
 This is why Beckley's power measure is ingenious; it captures all that through a simple base econ value.